 Configuring Security for Unified Messaging Users

-In Microsoft Exchange Server 2007 Unified Messaging, PIN policies are defined and configured on a UM mailbox policy.
+In Microsoft Exchange Server 2010 Unified Messaging (UM), PIN policies are defined and configured on a UM mailbox policy.
 Multiple UM mailbox policies can be created, depending on your requirements.
 When you enable a user for Unified Messaging, you associate or link the user to an existing UM mailbox policy.
 The UM PIN policies that are configured on the UM mailbox policy should be based on the security requirements of your organization.

-A PIN is a numeric string that is used in certain systems, including unified messaging systems, so that a user can be authenticated and gain access.
-A PIN is a pass code that a user enters on the telephone to access their Exchange mailbox.
-The strength of the PIN depends on its length, how well it is protected, and how difficult it is to guess.
+A PIN is a numeric string used in certain systems, including Unified Messaging systems, so a user can be authenticated and gain access.
+A PIN is a pass code users enter on the telephone to access their Exchange mailbox.
+The strength of the PIN depends on its length, how well it's protected, and how difficult it is to guess.

-When you configure PIN settings for a UM-enabled user, you will configure and manage PIN settings on the UM-enabled user's Exchange 2007 mailbox and on the UM mailbox policy that is associated with the UM-enabled user.
+After you configure PIN settings for a UM-enabled user, you configure and manage PIN settings on the UM-enabled user's Exchange 2010 mailbox and on the UM mailbox policy associated with the UM-enabled user.

-When a subscriber or a UM-enabled user uses a telephone to connect to a computer that has the Exchange 2007 Unified Messaging server role installed, they use Outlook Voice Access to move through the Unified Messaging menu system.
-However, before the user can access the Unified Messaging system, the system prompts them to input their PIN.
+When subscribers or a UM-enabled users use a telephone to connect to an Exchange 2010 Unified Messaging server, they use Outlook Voice Access to move through the Unified Messaging menu system.
+However, before users can access the Unified Messaging system, the system prompts them to input their PIN.
 As the administrator, you can configure PIN settings and requirements and perform PIN management tasks.

 UM mailbox policies can be configured to increase the level of security for UM-enabled users by requiring users to comply with the predefined PIN policies for your organization.